EternityForest/barrel.css/README.md

 The background color of this and child elements are meaningful, don't remove them when printing.

 ### .rounded
-Round the corners with the default global border-radius.
+Round the corners with the default global border-radius..

+### .control-rounded
+Round with the control border radius same as a button.

 ### .undecorated
 Remove borders, backgrounds, shadows, and backdrop filters.